 8. Your fellow students are happy to help

-You’ll understandably go through an adjustment phase when you start medical school.
-But there are countless students who’ve gone through the exact same experience.
 One of the greatest things about SGU’s network is they’re always happy to help each other.
-Sussman highly suggests getting in touch with a current student, especially if you know you aren’t going to be able to visit Grenada in advance.
+Dr. Sussman highly encourages getting in touch with a current student to gather more insight, especially if you know you aren’t going to be able to visit Grenada in advance.

 There are also tons of student clubs and organizations.
-There are even Facebook® groups where students share information about items they’re selling or off-campus housing.
+You can even join Facebook® groups where students post about off-campus housing or items they’re selling.

 “There’s so much information about places to live,” Jones says.
 “I pretty much just took a recommendation from somebody.”